Chance Nolan

-Chance Joseph Nolan (born September 7, 1999) is an American former football quarterback and current professional baseball pitcher in the New York Yankees organization.
+Chance Joseph Nolan (born September 7, 1999) is an American former football quarterback and current professional baseball pitcher for the Glacier Range Riders of the Pioneer League.
 He played college football for Middle Tennessee, Saddleback College, and Oregon State, and college baseball for Morningside.

 Early life

 Nolan attended Paloma Valley High School.
 In Nolan's high school career he completed 541 of his 820 passes for 9,024 yards and 104 touchdowns to 17 interceptions.
 He also rushed for 854 yards and four touchdowns.
 Nolan committed to play college football at Middle Tennessee.

 College career

 Middle Tennessee

 Nolan redshirted his first year at Middle Tennessee.

 Saddleback College

 After one year at Middle Tennessee, Nolan transferred to Saddleback College.
 In his one year with Saddleback he completed 66 percent of his passes for 3,315 yards and rushed for 1,069 yards while finishing with 45 total touchdowns.

 Oregon State

 Nolan committed to Oregon State, over schools like Utah.
 Nolan received his first snap for the Beavers after quarterback Tristan Gebbia was injured against rival Oregon.
 On his first play the Beavers were down 38–34 at the one yard line, and Nolan ran a quarterback sneak to score on a one-yard touchdown giving Oregon State the lead with 33 second left, and Oregon State would hold on to win 41–38.
 Nolan got his first start the next week, where he completed 20 of 38 passes for 202 yards and one touchdown, additionally totaling 36 rushing yards, but the Beavers lost to Utah 30–24.
 Nolan started the next week against Stanford, where he completed 17 of 30 passes for 221 yards and three touchdowns, but a late-game fumble at the Stanford 25-yard line by Nolan cost Oregon State the game as the lost 27–24.
 In the Beavers season finale, Nolan completed nine of his 23 passes for 114 yards and two touchdowns, to one interception, as Oregon State lost 46–33 against Arizona State.
 Nolan finished the year completing 46 of 91 passes for 537 yards and six touchdowns to two interceptions, while adding 147 yards on the ground and one touchdown.